 The adoption cannot be successful unless one of the birth parents has consented to their child’s adoption.
 But, with the approval of the court, adoption is possible even without a parent’s consent.

-If anyone can prove that the biological parents are not fit to have the responsibility of their child.
-Another case is abandonment that means the parents are not communicative with the children and don’t provide financial supports.
+If anyone can prove the biological parents are not fit to have the responsibility of their child.
+Another case is abandonment which means the parents are not communicative with the children and don’t provide financial support.

 9. If the Parents get Divorced?